virusme/Automated-Trader-for-The-Chartist/README.md

 <br>

 ### Software Update
   Perform a software update if you have previously _activated_ your license key.

+  Updating the software is very simple procedure, you will have to replace your old version of **TradingAutomation.exe** with the newly downloaded version of **TradingAutomation.exe**.
+If you are unsure how to do this, then follow the steps given below:
+* Go to the folder on your computer where **TradingAutomation.exe** file is located.
+For example: C:\my_software\TPT Automated Trader
+* Delete **TradingAutomation.exe** file.
+* Do not delete anything else, its necessary to retain folders **utilities**, etc
 * You will download a **.zip** from the [download area](#download)
-* Extract the **.zip** file to your chosen location, a new folder titled **TPT Automated Trader** will be created.
+* Extract the contents of the **.zip** file to a location on your computer that is other than the location of your current version of Automated Trader.
+For example: C:downloads\[UNZIPPED FILE CONTENTS]
-* Copy the updated version of **TradingAutomation.exe** to your already existing folder that contains the old version of TradingAutomation.exe
+* Copy the updated version of **TradingAutomation.exe** from C:\downloads\[UNZIPPED FILE CONTENTS] to your already existing folder (C:\my_software\TPT Automated Trader) that contains the old version of TradingAutomation.exe
+* You have now updated the software!